NFL Thanksgiving Games 2025 RECAP!

 Go, Broncos, F the Chiefs.

-And also where does the money go?
+And also, where does your money go?

 To Justin.

-I did have Chiefs over 10 and a half wins, but I also have Broncos to win the AFC West.
+I did have Chiefs over 10 and a half wins, but I also have have Broncos to win the AFC West.

 Thank you, Justin.
 If you are on the live chat and you're not subscribed, please do it.